atoms-ufrj/playmol/doc/commands.md

 1. By directly employing the numerical index of the compound.
 The command [write], with its option _summary_, can be helpful for checking the indexes of the existing ones.
-One may note, however, that these indexes are dynamical (please see the [bond] command)
+One may note, however, that these indexes can possibly change during the execution of a script (please see the [bond] command description).
+Thus, the specification must refer to the index which the desired compound will have at the moment of a `packmol action` command (see below).

-, but packmol index
-specifications do not update accordingly.

-2.
+2. By using the function `mol(atom)`, where _atom_ is the identifier of an existing [atom].
+Such identifier must be tightly placed inside the parentheses (that is, without any spaces and/or tabs).
+At the moment of a `packmol action` command, the function will return the index of the compound that contains the specified atom.

 The usage of each keyword _fix_, _copy_, or _pack_ is: